TBarnhart2/DnD/content/Players-To-Do.md

 8. Be Creative
 	a.
 Come up with some cool unique features of your character/how they look.
 If you need a magical item or 2 for fun, just ask.
 I will also make class changes or race changes to allow for fun/creative characters.
 I once had a magical weed pipe my character always smoked -> fun and not real in-game use
+	b. ***FLAVOR IS FREE*** - Have fun with it!
+I will allow small changes to characters to fit a theme more or a character you want.
+I once made a spellcaster robot who casted spells by creating water balloon-like balls and launching them out of his forearm (instead of using a staff or wand).
+This was fun and gave me no real benefit in game, but made the character unique.

 9. Write your backstory!
 	a.
 Be specific/detailed!
 I need to know where you came from and what your goals are.
 There more you write, the better the campaign will be.